Lab 3: Ground, Ground Loops, and Ground Fault Interruption

 A 3-prong power outlet has slots for Hot, Neutral and Ground (Black, White, Green).

-Hot and Neutral carry current to and from the load, be the load light bulb, power supply or motor.
+Hot and Neutral carry current to and from the load, be it the load light bulb, power supply or motor.

 Ground should carry no current.